vannguyen-vn/wynn-enterprise/README.md

 ## Start the app

-To start the development server run `nx serve wynnresorts`.
+To start the development server run
+`nx serve wynnresorts`.
 Open your browser and navigate to http://localhost:4200/.
-Happy coding!
+`nx serve private-access`.
+Open your browser and navigate to http://localhost:4200/.
+`nx serve profile`.
+Open your browser and navigate to http://localhost:4200/.

 ## Generate code